 If you cannot upload SDK files in the root directory, you have the option to put them in a subdirectory:

-Head over to your website and refresh the page until you see the subscription dialog you've previously configured and click the positive button:
+Head over to your website and refresh the page until you see the subscription dialog and click the Subscribe button:

 Wait a couple of minutes and receive the default welcome notification: